• Skip to primary navigation

 optocoupler

 Microcontrollers are widely used for controlling transistors and relays.
 Transistors and relays are used for actuating or (energizing) equipment with a higher voltage than an MCU can handle.
-For example, fans, lights, television, door locks, furnaces, and appliances can be automated using an MCU, however, most operate at higher voltages compared to the voltage tolerances […]
+For example, fans, lights, television, door locks, furnaces, and appliances can be automated using an MCU.
+However, most operate at higher voltages than the voltage tolerances designated […]

 Filed Under: FAQ, Featured, microcontroller Tagged With: basics, FAQ